International Russian Rotary Children's Music Competition

 The International Russian Rotary Children's Music Competition is one of the leading events in cultural life of Russian and European youth.
 The competition take place in the Moscow State Conservatory P. I. Tchaikovsky or other concert halls in Moscow.

 This competition was initiated by the President of Rotary Club Moscow International Josef Marous in 2002 and in just 17 years it is giving an important chance to young, talented musicians to become known and to make a serious step in their development as artists.
 From 2018 on the competition is being organized by RC Moscow East.

 The next XVII. competition will be held in the Gnessin Music School in Moscow October 3 and 4, 2020.

 Instruments

-Piano, violin, violoncello, harp, wind instruments.
+The contest involves performances on piano, violin, violoncello, harp, wind instruments.

 Participating countries

 Children from Armenia, Australia, Austria, Azerbaijan, Belarus, Belgium, Bulgaria, China, Cuba, Germany, Hungary, England, Estonia, France, Hong Kong, Ireland, Israel, Italy, Republic of Korea, Democratic People's Republic of Korea, Latvia, Lithuania, Mexico, Moldova, Montenegro, Norway, Poland, Romania, Russia, Serbia, Singapore, Slovenia, Sweden, Spain, South African Republic, Ukraine, Uzbekistan, USA and Vietnam have already participated in International Russian Rotary Music Competition.